Farama-Foundation/PettingZoo/docs/api.md

 `agents`: A list of the names of all current agents, typically integers.
 These may be changed as an environment progresses (i.e. agents can be added or removed).

 `possible_agents`: A list of all possible_agents the environment could generate.
 Equivalent to the list of agents in the observation and action spaces.
+This cannot be changed through play or reseting.

 `agent_selection` an attribute of the environment corresponding to the currently selected agent that an action can be taken for.

 `observation_spaces`: A dict of the observation spaces of every agent, keyed by name.
+This cannot be changed through play or reseting.

 `action_spaces`: A dict of the action spaces of every agent, keyed by name.
+This cannot be changed through play or reseting.

 `dones`: A dict of the done state of every current agent at the time called, keyed by name. `last()` accesses this attribute.
 Note that agents can be added or removed from this dict.
 The returned dict looks like: